Ameiva ameiva

-Ameiva ameiva, also known as the giant ameiva, green ameiva, South American ground lizard, or Amazon racerunner, is a species of lizard in the family Teiidae found in Central, South America, and some Caribbean Islands.
+Ameiva ameiva, also known as the giant ameiva, green ameiva, South American ground lizard, or Amazon racerunner, is a species of lizard in the family Teiidae found in Central America, South America, and some Caribbean Islands.

 Geographic range

 It is widespread in Central America and South America, including: Panama, Brazil, Colombia, Surinam, French Guiana, Guyana, Venezuela, Bolivia, Ecuador, Peru, Argentina, and Paraguay.
-It is also found on the Caribbean islands of Trinidad and Tobago, Grenada, the Grenadines, Barbados, Margarita, Swan Island, and Isla de la Providencia.
+It is also found on the Caribbean islands of Trinidad and Tobago, Grenada, the Grenadines, Barbados, St Kitts and Nevis, Margarita, Swan Island, and Isla de la Providencia.
 It was also once present on Saint Vincent but has since been extirpated.

 Description

 Ameiva ameiva has a streamlined body, pointed head, slightly forked tongue, and muscular hind legs.
 They grow to approximately 45–50 cm.
 Both sexes have random black specks and mottling along the sides.
-Females usually have much less green than males and a more dusty of a green color.
+Females usually have much less green than males and a more dusty green color.
 Males have vibrant green coloration and more bold mottling.
 Males also have more expanded jowls.
-They are popular as a pet because of the male's striking green coloration.
+They are popular pets because of the male's striking green coloration.